danjonesio/artofinfra/README.md

 This is the Art of Infra repo.

-Here, you'll find code and more related to any projects or demonstrations on artofinfra.com
+Here, you'll find code and more related to any projects or demonstrations on [Art of Infra](https://artofinfra.com)